ChrstphrHll/npc_gen/students/Ilksal Immianthe.md

 ---
 # Ilksal Immianthe
 ### Description
-- Triton Barbarian from Whyndiem
+- Triton Barbarian from Beleriand
 - 3rd year Protection student in Treskal
 - long curly platinum hair that's messy, Blue eyes, and Pale Green skin
 - Is Friendly and Shy, and has Spiritualism as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes